Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - instances `x` are drawn from `P`
 - teacher provides deterministic `c(x)`

-The learner must output and hypotesis `h` estimating `c`.
+The learner must output an hypotesis `h` estimating `c`.
 - `h` is evaluated by its performance on the instances drawn from `P`, we want to minimize:
 ![PAC_true_loss](assets/PAC_true_loss.png)
 - can we bound the `L_train` to `L_true`?

 VERSION SPACE (VS_h,d)
-Subset of the hypotesis space `H` that contains all hypotesis with 0 training error.
+Subset of the hypotesis space `H` that contains all hypotheses with 0 training error.
 Can we bound `L_true` in this region?

 Theorem: